SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/02-Types-of-Sets.md

 [task-description]
 ## Description
 Write a program that:
- - Records car number for every car that enter in the parking lot
+ - Records car number for every car that enters the parking lot
  - Removes car number when the car goes out

 ## Input
-The input will be string in format [direction, carNumber].
+The input will be a string in format [direction, carNumber].
-The input ends with string `END`.
+The input ends with the string `END`.

 ## Output
-Print the output with all car numbers which are in parking lot.
+Print the output with all car numbers which are in the parking lot.

 ## Examples
 | **Input** | **Output** |